Terror in Islamabad: A top secret mission, all for the nation, all for the truth

 After the ever gripping, 'Escape to Nowhere,' and 'The Zero-Cost Mission/ Wily Agent,' Bhushan offers us 'Terror in Islamabad,' an edge of the seat thriller that is published by Harper Collins.

-A cultural attache at the Indian Embassy in Pakistan, Veer Singh goes undercover on a top-secret mission, with his life, and many others', at stake.
+A cultural attache at the Indian Embassy in Pakistan, Amit Munshi goes undercover on a top-secret mission, with his life, and many others', at stake.
 All for the nation.
 And the truth.
 As an agent of India's External Intelligence Agency in a foreign country, with which relations are at best strained, Veer navigates threats and evades suspicion for a time.

 Soon it becomes clear that counter-intelligence forces are out to get him, even as they fail to find proof of his activities.
 How long can a lone man survive when confronted with a formidable enemy on its own turf?